 RS: How do you push yourself to run faster in a race?

-Ariel: They say the hard part of marathon racing is the training – 16 weeks of commitment, discipline, setbacks, trade-offs, an injury or two.
-Then when it comes to race day, it’s about trusting your training and yourself.
+Ariel: They say the hard part of marathon racing is the training: 16 weeks of commitment, discipline, setbacks, trade-offs, and an injury or two.
+Then, when it comes to race day, it’s about trusting your training and yourself.

-I think of the journey I’d been on, the highs and the lows, and that pushes me.
-Other things like knowing you’re going to see a friend at xx km or the finish line, thinking of that pint of beer at the end after abstaining for a month – helps too!
+I think of the journey I’ve been on, the highs and the lows, and that pushes me.
+Other things, like knowing you’re going to see a friend at a certain kilometer mark or at the finish line, or thinking of that pint of beer at the end after abstaining for a month, help too!

 RS: Can you share your marathon training and how you train for a marathon?

 Ariel: I’ve never had the same training every year!
-Our bodies are always changing, and I’m still learning and experimenting with what works for me at any given marathon season.
-When I started out, I didn’t have a training plan, and there was a lot of ‘winging it’ or ‘don’t think, just run’ – I really don’t recommend that!
+Our bodies are always changing, and I’m still learning and experimenting with what works for me during any given marathon season.
+When I started out, I didn’t have a training plan, and there was a lot of ‘winging it’ or ‘don’t think, just run’—I really don’t recommend that!

-- Nutrition – food is your fuel (physical, mental, emotional)
+- Nutrition: Food is your fuel (physical, mental, and emotional).

 RS: What encouraged you to keep running as a woman athlete?